-Annually, Human Resources will review the pay of all non-sworn supervisors and managers in accordance with this policy using the final payroll of February.
+Annually, Human Resources will review the pay of all non-sworn supervisors and managers in accordance with this policy becomes effective.using the final payroll of February.

-Any supervisory pay differentials from the annual review will be effective on the first pay period of April and will not be retroactive and will not be considered at other times during the year unless the employee changes positions through the promotional process.
+.34 Any new orincreased amounts would become effective the first pay period after processing through the payroll system.
+Thereafter, beginning in calendar year 2020, departments should review the circumstances of all employeeseligible for or receiving Supervisory Pay Differential by November 1 each year and notify the Personnel Director or designee by December 1 of any changes.
+Any new or increased pay amounts supervisory pay differentials from the annual review will be effective on January 1the first pay period of April and will not be retroactive and will not be considered at other times during the year unless anthe employee changes positions through the promotional process.